José L. Varela-Ibarra

 U.S. Courts Certified Interpreter & Translator

 Spanish Language Expert Witness

-Creator of a new model for law firms & businesses
+Creator of a new model for law firms, companies, and organizations

 to save time, money, and uncertainty

 Two weeks ago, I suggested we stop saying we translate anything.
 Instead we should narrow our niche to attract more clients.
 By happy coincidence, I found a translator in England who had done just that.